alenasim/alenasim/README.md

-<h1 align="center">Hi 👋, I'm Alena!</h1>
+<h1 align="center">Hi, I'm Alena! 🐝➰</h1>
 <h3 align="center">A future PROgrammer.</h3>

 - I'm currently on the lookout for exciting opportunities to shift my career **from medical device engineering to the world of tech!**.
 Here is a brief introduction about me:

 - 🎓 Currently pursuing a Master's degree at Georgia Tech, specializing in [Computing Systems](https://omscs.gatech.edu/specialization-computing-systems).

-- 👩🏻‍🔧 With over 5 years of experience as a medical device R&D engineer, **I have honed my problem-solving skills.**
+- 👩🏻‍🔧 With over 5 years of experience as a medical device R&D engineer, I have honed my **problem-solving skills**.

 - 🌱 Passionate about programming, with a dedicated focus on studying Data Structures and Algorithms, I thoroughly enjoy documenting my study journey and would love to share my notes [here](https://alenasim.com/data-structures-and-algorithms).
 Hope it helps!

-- 👨‍💻 Feel free to explore my portfolio at [https://alenasim.com/](https://alenasim.com/)

-- 📄 You can delve into my professional journey at [https://www.linkedin.com/in/alena-sim-96220b97/](https://www.linkedin.com/in/alena-sim-96220b97/)
+- 📄 You can delve into my professional journey [here](https://www.linkedin.com/in/alena-sim-96220b97/)

-- 🤝 Actively seeking mentorship to better prepare myself for transitioning to tech.
+- 🤝 Actively **seeking mentorship** to better prepare myself for transitioning to tech.
 Look forward to connecting with fellow tech enthusiasts and learning from your expertise!

 ### Blogs posts
+You can check out my latest blog posts and updates on [My Website](https://www.alenasim.com).
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->